hatedabamboo/notes.hatedabamboo.me/docs/posts/everything-as-code.md

 preserve knowledge, communicate securely.
 One of the earliest examples comes from cryptography.

-Ctyptography is one of my many interests.
+Cryptography is one of my many interests.
 Ciphers, cryptography algorithms, encryption, all that jazz.
 The practice of encoding information goes back to Ancient Egypt, but one of the earliest well-known encryption methods is Caesar’s Cipher (also called Caesar’s Code).